instead-hub/instead/doc/stead3_en.md

 };
 ```

-Another way of placing objects is to call functionswhich the objects are
+Another way of placing objects is to call functions which the objects are
 placed in the required room.
 This will be discussed in further.

 ## Decorations